-I am a Professor in High Performance and Distributed Computing and the Head of the School of Electronics, Electrical Engineering and Computer Science, at Queen's University of Belfast.
-I am also acting as Director of the ECIT Centre for Data Science and Scalable Computing.
-My research expertise is in system software, with particular emphasis on performance, power and reliability aspects of servers and distributed systems.
+I am the Director of ECIT, the Global Research Institute of Electronics, Communication and Information Technology (ECIT) and a Professor in the School of Electronics, Electrical Engineering and Computer Science at Queen's University Belfast.
+I am an expert in system software for scalable computing.
+I explore solutions to improve the performance, efficiency and reliability of servers, high-performance computing and distributed systems .
 I am the recipient of a Royal Society Wolfson Research Merit Award, the NSF CAREER Award, the DOE CAREER Award, the IBM Faculty Award, the SFI-DEL Investigator Award and Best Paper Awards from some of the premier IEEE and ACM conferences in my area, including SC, PPoPP, and IPDPS.
 I have mentored 14 PhD students and 14 post-doctoral research fellows over my career.
-We jointly produced over 180 top-tier papers, with extensive funding (£11.9m in a Principal Investigator and £42.8m in a CoInvestigator role) awarded competitively by the NSF, DOE, EPSRC, SFI, NI DfE, Royal Academy of Engineering, Royal Society, the European Commission, IBM and Intel.
-I have taught modules in computer organisation, computer architecture, parallel programming, operating systems and embedded systems and I am always looking forward to getting back to undergraduate teaching.
+We jointly produced over 200 top-tier papers, with extensive funding (£11.9m in a Principal Investigator and £42.8m in a CoInvestigator role) awarded competitively by the NSF, DOE, EPSRC, SFI, NI DfE, Royal Academy of Engineering, Royal Society, the European Commission, IBM, SAP, and Intel.
+I have taught modules in computer organisation, computer architecture, parallel programming, operating systems and embedded systems.
 I am a Fellow of the Institute of Engineering Technology (IET), Fellow of the British Computer Society (BCS), Senior Member of the IEEE and Senior Member of the ACM.
 I earned PhD (2000), MSc (1997) and BEng (1996) degrees in Computer Engineering and Informatics from the University of Patras.

 My professional activity is now captured by Pure, the Queen's Research Portal.
 I also maintain a conventional Academic CV and links to my Google Scholar and DBLP pages, which capture my research outputs.
 I also maintain a Top-10 list of reasons why I love working at Queen's and living in Belfast.